Maximizing Tax Benefits for Retirees: Qualified Charitable Distributions

 Tax Efficiency

-Distributions from a traditional IIRA are taxable.
+Distributions from a traditional IRA are taxable.
 However, contributions made through QCDs are excluded from taxable income.
 As a result, taxpayers can reduce their Adjusted Gross Income (AGI) and may avoid being pushed into higher income tax brackets and prevent phaseouts of other tax deductions.
 Each year, an IRA owner age 70½ or over can exclude from gross income up to $100,000 of these QCDs.
 For a married couple, if both spouses are age 70½ or over and both have IRAs, each spouse can exclude up to $100,000 for a total of up to $200,000 per year.

 Avoidance of Charitable Contribution Limits